js1016/recipe/contents/ie-wer-crash-dump/foot.md

-1. After IE crashes, you will find the crash dump in `c:\dumps`.
+1. If IE crashes, you will find the crash dumps in `c:\dumps`.